dizco/react-scrollable-feed/README.md

 export default App;
 ```

+### `viewableDetectionEpsilon`

+- Type: `number`
+- Default: `2`

+Indicates the number of pixels of difference between the actual bottom and the current position that can be tolerated.
+The default setting should be fine for most use cases.

 ## For more details

 For more details on how to integrate _react-scrollable-feed_ in your application, have a look at the [example](example) folder.